thycotic/dsv-docs/product/auth-general/authgcp/index.md

 ```

 Setup the DSV authentication provider.
-Create a json file named `auth-gcp.txt` with the following format, substituting the `dsv-svc` service account values in the json file you downloaded from the GCP console.
+Create a json file named `auth-gcp.txt` with the following format, substituting the `dsv-svc` service account values in the key file you downloaded from the GCP console.

 ```json
 {